On this page

-Email is an easy, cost-effective and personal channel that can help you improve customer retention.
+Email is an easy, cost-effective and personal channel that can help you improve your customer retention strategies.
 In fact, 59% of B2B marketers believe email marketing is still the most effective channel in generating revenue.

 That’s easy – because it’s personal and trackable.
 Chris validates this idea with his post on five killer examples of companies using email to retain customers.